 - Game Misconduct: Ejection plus 1 game

-- Second Game Misconduct: Ejection from tournament
+- Second Game Misconduct: Ejection from event

-- Fighting: Ejection from tournament
+- Fighting: Ejection from event

 - Any forfeited games will be recorded as a 3-0 score.